 This medication is used to treat certain types of cancer (kidney, pancreas, and intestinal).
+It is also used to treat people who are at high risk of the kidney cancer coming back again after having kidney surgery.
 Sunitinib works by stopping or slowing the growth of cancer tumors.
 It also works by slowing the growth of new blood vessels within the tumor.

 Take this medication by mouth as directed by your doctor, with or without food, usually once daily.

 Drink plenty of fluids during treatment with this medication, unless otherwise directed by your doctor.

 The dosage is based on your medical condition and response to treatment.
 For some conditions, you may be directed to take this medication for a specific period of time followed by another period of time off of the drug.
 For other conditions, you may be directed to take sunitinib every day without a break.
 Follow your doctor's instructions.

 Do not increase your dose or take this medication more often without your doctor's approval.
 Your condition will not improve any faster, and the risk of serious side effects may be increased.

 Use this medication regularly in order to get the most benefit from it.
 To help you remember, take it at the same time each day.

 Avoid eating grapefruit or drinking grapefruit juice while using this medication unless your doctor instructs you otherwise.
 Grapefruit can increase the amount of certain medications in your bloodstream.
 Consult your doctor or pharmacist for more details.

 Save up to 80% on your prescription with WebMDRx